 - Cumulative impacts.
-The additive, multiplicative or synergetic consequences of transport activities.
+The additive, multiplicative, or synergetic consequences of transport activities.
 They consider the varied effects of direct and indirect impacts on an ecosystem, which are often unpredictable.
-Climate change, with complex causes and consequences, is the cumulative impact of several natural and anthropogenic factors, in which transportation plays a role.
-The share of transportation in global CO2 emissions is increasing.
-22% of global CO2 emissions are attributed to the transport sector, with this share is around 25% for advanced economies such as the United States.
+Climate change, with complex causes and consequences, is the cumulative impact of several natural and anthropogenic factors in which transportation plays a role.

 The complexities of the impacts have led to much controversy in environmental policy, the role of transportation, and mitigation strategies.
 This is made even more complex by the fact that priorities between environmental and economic considerations shift in time, which can have an impact on public policy.
-The transportation sector is often subsidized, especially through the construction and maintenance of road infrastructure, which tends to be free of access.
+The transportation sector is often subsidized, primarily through constructing and maintaining road infrastructure, which tends to be free of access.
 Sometimes, public stakes in transport modes, terminals, and infrastructure can be at odds with environmental issues.
-If the owner and the regulator are the same (different branches of the government), then there is a risk that regulations will not be effectively complied to.
+If the owner and the regulator are the same (different branches of the government), then there is a risk that regulations will not be effectively complied with.

-Total costs incurred by transportation activities, notably environmental damage, are generally not fully assumed by the users.
+Total costs incurred by transportation activities, notably environmental damage, are generally not fully assumed by the service providers and users.
 The lack of consideration of the real costs of transportation could explain several environmental problems.
 Yet, a complex hierarchy of costs is involved, ranging from internal (mostly operations), compliance (abiding by regulations), contingent (risk of an event such as a spill) to external (assumed by the society).
-For instance, external costs account on average for more than 30% of the estimated automobile ownership and operating costs.
-If environmental costs are not included in this appraisal, the usage of the car is consequently subsidized by society, and costs accumulate as environmental pollution.
+For instance, external costs account, on average, for more than 30% of the estimated automobile ownership and operating costs.
+If environmental costs are not included in this appraisal, the usage of the car can be considered to be subsidized, and costs accumulate as environmental pollution.
 This requires due consideration as the number of vehicles, especially automobiles, is steadily increasing.
 The role of the public sector represents a conundrum as transportation infrastructures are provided to support mobility.
 Still, this provision also subsidizes transportation and, as such, results in additional environmental impacts.

 2. The Transport – Environment Link

 The relationships between transport and the environment are multidimensional.
 Some aspects are unknown, and some new findings may lead to changes in environmental policies.
-Historically, transportation was associated with very few negative environmental impacts because of the modes used and the low mobility levels.
-For instance, the construction of large navies composed of sailships was responsible for a level of deforestation in Western Europe and North America from the 16th to the 19th centuries.
-Urbanization in the 19th century and the reliance on horses created problems concerning the disposal of manure.
-Further, industrialization and the development of steam engines lead to pollution (e.g. soot) near ports and rail yards.
+Historically, transportation was associated with very few negative environmental impacts because of the modes used and low mobility levels.
+For instance, the construction of large navies composed of sailships was responsible for deforestation in Western Europe and North America from the 16th to the 19th centuries.
+Urbanization in the 19th century and the reliance on horses created problems concerning manure disposal.
+Further, industrialization and the development of steam engines led to pollution (e.g. soot) near ports and rail yards.
 Still, these issues remained marginal and localized.

-However, it is only in the 20th century that a comprehensive perspective about the links between transportation and the environment emerged, particularly with the massive diffusion of transportation modes such as the automobile and the airplane.
+In the 20th century, a comprehensive perspective on the links between transportation and the environment emerged, particularly with the massive diffusion of transportation modes such as the automobile and the airplane.
 At the same time, manufacturing and marketing concepts such as planned obsolescence incited the design of modes such as the automobile and products (that are transported) that can continuously be replaced.
-The 1960s and 1970s were crucial decades in the realization of the negative environmental impacts of human activities and the need for regulations.
+The 1960s and 1970s were crucial decades in realizing the negative environmental impacts of human activities, which fostered the need for regulations, particularly in advanced economies.

 From an infrastructure perspective, the first comprehensive environmental regulation, the National Environmental Policy Act (NEPA), was set in 1970 and required all federal agencies of the US government to make environmental impact assessments of their actions.
-Since an agency such as the Department of Transportation is an important provider and manager of transportation infrastructure, this legislation had substantial impacts on how transportation is assessed to be linked with environmental issues.
-One clear consequence was the growth in the length and the complexity of approving transport infrastructure projects to ensure they meet environmental standards.
-Opponents of a project could also use the regulatory framework to delay or even cancel its construction and, on occasion, change its design parameters (e.g. size).
+Since an agency such as the Department of Transportation is an important provider and manager of transportation infrastructure, this legislation substantially impacted how transportation is assessed to be linked with environmental issues.
+One clear consequence was the growth in the length and complexity of approving transport infrastructure projects to ensure they meet environmental standards.
+Opponents of a project could also use the regulatory framework to delay or even cancel its construction and, on occasion, change its design parameters.
 An unintended consequence was that the complexity of environmental regulations tends to impair innovations and incite current providers to keep existing infrastructure and facilities for the concern to trigger an uncertain environmental review with a new project.
-In time, this slowed down the development of transport infrastructure and substantially increased their costs.
+In time, this slowed down transport infrastructure development and substantially increased their costs.

-The 1990s were characterized by a realization of global environmental issues, epitomized by the growing concerns between anthropogenic effects and climate change.
+The 1990s were characterized by a realization of global environmental issues epitomized by the growing concerns between anthropogenic effects and climate change.
 Transportation also became an important dimension of the concept of sustainability, which has become a core focus, ranging from vehicle emissions to green supply chain management practices.
 Sustainability was further expanded in complexity and reach by the setting of Sustainable Development Goals by the United Nations in 2015, which included 17 objectives involving dimensions such as poverty, food systems, inequalities, and climate.
 Paradoxically, transportation does not figure as a unique category, underlining its perception as a derived activity.
-These developments require a deep understanding of the reciprocal influence between the physical environment and transport infrastructures, and yet this understanding is often lacking.
-The main factors considered in the physical environment are geographical location, topography, geological structure, climate, hydrology, soil, natural vegetation, and animal life.
+These developments require a deep understanding of the reciprocal influence between the physical environment and transport infrastructures, modes, and terminals, and yet this understanding is often lacking.

 The environmental dimensions of transportation are related to the causes, the activities, the outputs, and the results of transport systems.
 Establishing linkages between environmental dimensions is a difficult undertaking.
-For instance, to what extent carbon dioxide emissions are linked to land use patterns?
-Furthermore, transportation is embedded in environmental cycles, notably over the carbon cycle where carbon flows from one element of the biosphere, like the atmosphere, to another like the ecosphere, where it can be accumulated (permanently or temporarily) or passed on.
-The relationships between transport and the environment are also complicated by two observations:
+For instance, to what extent are carbon dioxide emissions linked to land use patterns?
+Furthermore, transportation is embedded in environmental cycles, notably over the carbon cycle, where carbon flows from one element of the biosphere, like the atmosphere, to another, like the ecosphere, where it can be accumulated (permanently or temporarily) or passed on.
+Two observations also complicate the relationships between transport and the environment:

 - Scale of impact.
-Transport activities contribute at different geographical scales to environmental problems, ranging from local (noise and CO emissions) to global (climate change), not forgetting continental / national/regional problems (smog and acid rain).
+Transport activities contribute at different geographical scales to environmental problems, ranging from local (noise and carbon monoxide emissions) to global (climate change), not forgetting continental, national, and regional problems (smog and acid rain).

-Establishing environmental policies for transportation thus must take account of the level of contribution and the geographical scale, otherwise, some policies may just move the problems elsewhere and have unintended consequences.
+Establishing environmental transportation policies must consider the level of contribution and the geographical scale.
+Otherwise, some policies may just move the problems elsewhere and have unintended consequences.
 A noted example is environmental policies in advanced economies inciting the relocation of some activities with high environmental externalities (e.g. steel making) in developing economies.
-This transfers the problem from one location to another.
-Still, such as transfer usually involves new equipment and technologies that are usually having a lower environmental impact.
+This transfers externalities from one location to another.
+Still, such a transfer usually involves new equipment and technologies with a lower environmental impact.
 Even if an administrative division (municipality, county, state) has adequate environmental enforcement policies, the geographical scale of an environmental impact (notably air pollutants) goes beyond established jurisdictions.
-This has become salient in the disposal of waste such as electronic goods that are transferred to developing economies with lower environmental regulations to be disposed of or recycled.
+This has become salient in waste disposal, such as electronic goods shipped to developing economies with lower environmental regulations to be disposed of or recycled.

 The structure of the transport network, the modes used, and traffic levels are the main factors of the environmental impact of transportation.
 Networks influence the spatial distribution of emissions (e.g. centralized versus diffuse networks), while modes relate to the nature of the emissions and the traffic to the intensity of these emissions.
 There are notable differences in the CO2 emissions by freight and passenger modes, but they remain difficult to compare.
 In addition to these environmental impacts, economic and industrial processes sustaining the transport system must be considered.
-These include the extraction and production of fuels, vehicles and construction materials, some of which are very energy-intensive (e.g. aluminum), and the disposal of vehicles, parts as well as the provision of infrastructure.
+These include the extraction and production of fuels, vehicles, and construction materials, some of which are very energy-intensive (e.g. aluminum), the disposal of vehicles, parts, and the provision of infrastructure.
 They all have a life cycle timing their production, utilization, and disposal.
-Thus, the evaluation of the link between transport and the environment without the consideration of cycles in the environment and in the product life alike is likely to convey a limited overview of the situation and may even lead to incorrect appraisal, policies and mitigation strategies.
+Thus, evaluating the link between transport and the environment without considering cycles in the environment and the product life alike is likely to convey a limited overview of the situation and may lead to incorrect appraisal, policies, and mitigation strategies.